 - Select the entire dataset (B4:B15) again.

-- We will select the entire dataset (B4:G15) again.
+- Select the entire dataset (B4:G15) again.

 - Go to Sort & Filter.
-From the drop-down select the option Filter.
+From the drop-down, select the option Filter.

 - Go to the drop-down option in the ‘Temporary’ column.

-- Here we will deselect option 0.
+- Deselect option 0.

 - Click OK.